RalphHightower/blog/_posts/2026/07/2026-07-10-FlyingPalaceNotFlyingFortress.md

 title: "Trump's Flying Palace Ain't No Flying Fortress"
 ---

-It's still wrong, but I'm feeling better about the [Qatari](https://hukoomi.gov.qa/) \$400,000,000 to [Trump](https://www.donaldjtrump.com/).
-It is not being converted to a Command and Control Center with secure communications, in-flight refueling, missile defense, ir Electromagnetic Pulse (EMP) protection.
+It's still wrong, but I'm feeling better about the [Qatari](https://hukoomi.gov.qa/) \$400,000,000 bribe/Trojan horse to [Trump](https://www.donaldjtrump.com/).
+It is not being converted to a Command and Control Center with secure communications, in-flight refueling, missile defense, or Electromagnetic Pulse (EMP) protection.
 In fact, it is not suitable for any president to Fly nationally or internationally.

 ## [Officials say Trump switched out new Air Force One over security concerns](https://www.ms.now/news/officials-say-trump-switched-out-new-air-force-one-over-security-concerns)